 Getting an Interview

-I applied in-person - interviewed at Community College of Philadelphia in August 2013.
+I applied in-person.
+I interviewed at Community College of Philadelphia (Philadelphia, PA) in August 2013.

-Interview Question – There weren't any difficult questions, that is what worried me.
+- There weren't any difficult questions, that is what worried me.
 However, there was one unexpected question in regards to external obligations and previous experiences.
-View Answer
+1 Answer

-I applied online and the process took a day - interviewed at Community College of Philadelphia in October 2011.
+I applied online.
+The process took 1 day.
+I interviewed at Community College of Philadelphia (Philadelphia, PA) in October 2011.

-Interview Question – Our student body is quite diverse in its makeup.
+- Our student body is quite diverse in its makeup.
 How would you or do you handle diversity?
-View Answer
+1 Answer